colleirose/colleirose.github.io/_posts/2024-03-24-path-traversal-in-scam-website.md

 ![Discussion on Discord](/assets/img/discussion%20of%20php%20obfuscation%20on%20discord%203.png)

-I also used the https://urlscan.io "structurally similar hits" feature for this domain and found *many* identical or near-identical scam websites, most with the same vulnerability and all with the same general structure.
-You can find the scan at https://urlscan.io/result/c600342c-b96d-481a-8e92-ca0a5ee03856/ and the similar sites at https://urlscan.io/result/c600342c-b96d-481a-8e92-ca0a5ee03856/related/ (you need a URLScan account to see the list though).
+I also used the "structurally similar hits" feature on [URLScan](https://urlscan.io) for this domain and found *many* identical or near-identical scam websites, most with the same vulnerability and all with the same general structure.
+You can find the scan at [urlscan.io/result/c600342c-b96d-481a-8e92-ca0a5ee03856](https://urlscan.io/result/c600342c-b96d-481a-8e92-ca0a5ee03856/) and the similar sites at [urlscan.io/result/c600342c-b96d-481a-8e92-ca0a5ee03856/related](https://urlscan.io/result/c600342c-b96d-481a-8e92-ca0a5ee03856/related/) (you need a URLScan account to see the list of similar sites).
 Some don't have the vulnerability, but most do.
 All of the ones that I could exploit the vulnerability on have the same obfuscated PHP files.
 I do wonder if they know and do not care about the path traversal vulnerability and the obfuscated files are their "solution" to it.
-I have noted slight differences in these other than the occassional slight design change or vulnerability patch, like different operating systems being used to host the scam (still all Linux distros) and sometimes there being references to some Chinese IP addresses in `/etc/hosts` (likely servers for receiving compromised data due to Chinese comments in `index.php` and some JS code that you can find with DevTools).
+I have noted slight differences in these other than the occassional slight design change or vulnerability patch, like different operating systems being used to host the scam (still all Linux distros) and sometimes there being references to some Chinese IP addresses in `/etc/hosts` (likely servers for receiving compromised data due to Chinese comments in `index.php` and some Chinese comments in JS code that you can find with DevTools).

 Another interesting thing is that I found some pages like `/php/app/admin/` on these domains, but the pages were either blank or consisted of HTML code that referenced JavaScript files that don't exist.